-From a tax perspective, prior to setting up their new tax structure, legal framework and transfer pricing policy, the UK company agreed the tax and transfer pricing arrangements in this new structure with the UK tax authorities in the form of an Advanced Pricing Agreement (“APA”) (a document that should be planned and executed ahead of time with the relevant taxing authority’s blessing).
-Allowing the CEO to remain in Italy long term would not be aligned with this agreed upon tax and transfer pricing model.
+From a tax perspective, prior to setting up their new tax structure, legal framework, and transfer pricing policy, the UK company agreed on the tax and transfer pricing arrangements in this new structure with the UK tax authorities in the form of an Advanced Pricing Agreement (“APA”) (a document that should be planned and executed ahead of time with the relevant taxing authority’s blessing).
+Allowing the CEO to remain in Italy long-term would not be aligned with this agreed-upon and transfer pricing model.

 When their tax director found out about it (as the taxing authorities likely would as they frequently use Linkedin and people’s description of their roles and job titles to support their positions in tax audits), he became worried.
 He told hiring managers that they were setting up their company for a huge tax risk in which Italian tax authorities could potentially claim taxes on the UK businesses profits, simply because the core management and strategic activities of the business were happening in Italian territory, because yes, that is usually what a CEO does.
 (We like to think of this as the “center of gravity” moving – wherever the brains of your operation goes, the tax model must follow otherwise you may be in for a rude awakening if the tax man comes calling).